GraemeMalcolm/DP100/lab-instructions/00-contents.md

 # Azure Machine Learning Exercises

+To complete these exercises, you will need a Microsoft Azure subscription.
+If you don't already have one, sign up for a free trial at [https://azure.microsoft.com/free](https://azure.microsoft.com/free/).

 1. [Create a workspace](01-create-a-workspace.md)
 2. [Use automated machine learning](02-automated-ml.md)
 3. [Use Azure Machine Learning designer](03-azureml-designer.md)